-Make sure pip is up to date, and install the wheel module. pip3 install wheel pip --upgrade
+Make sure pip is up to date, and install the wheel module. pip install wheel pip --upgrade

-To allow the installer to build the cryptography module, we need to let it know what platform we are compiling for: export CARGO_BUILD_TARGET="aarch64-linux-android" '''
+To allow the installer to build the cryptography module, we need to let it know what platform we are compiling for: export CARGO_BUILD_TARGET="aarch64-linux-android"

+Start the install process for the cryptography module.
+Depending on your device, this can take several minutes, since the module must be compiled locally on your device. pip install cryptography '''

 '''

-Start the install process for the cryptography module.

-Depending on your device, this can take several minutes,

-since the module must be compiled locally on your device.

-pip3 install cryptography

 If the above installation succeeds, you can now install

 Reticulum and any related software

-pip3 install rns
+pip install rns

 '''

 It is also possible to include Reticulum in apps compiled and distributed as Android APKs.
 A detailed tutorial and example source code will be included here at a later point.
+Until then you can use the Sideband source code as an example and startig point.